InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

 # Repository layout

-This section of the repository includes the following vase folders:
+This section of the repository includes the following folders:

 * `automation` folder reference to legacy automation scripts cloned from a private project by Guilherme Braga <<https://github.com/gui1080>>
 * `templates` present XML definitions of used measurement templates